Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential

 \section{Approximation of isotropic Gaussian random fields}

-Let us approximate and simulate isotropic Gaussian random fields in this section, where we use the properties of the random fields that were introduced in Section~\ref{sec:iGRF}.
+Let us approximate and simulate isotropic Gaussian random fields in this section, where we use the properties of the random fields that were introduced in Section~\ref{seciGRF}.
 In what follows, we consider centered random fields without loss of generality.
-It is clear by Corollary~\ref{cor:KLexp_iGRF} that we can transform the centered, isotropic random field into a field with nonzero expectation by adding the expectation, which is a constant according to Lemma~\ref{lem:prop_alm}.
-To prepare the presentation of the approximation of isotropic GRFs on $\IS^2$, we rewrite its series expansions, where we use the properties of the spherical harmonic functions and the structure of real-valued random fields. \begin{lemma} Let $T$ be a centered, isotropic Gaussian random field.
-For $\ell \in \N$, $m = 1,\ldots,\ell$, and $\vt \in [0,\pi]$ set
+It is clear by Corollary~\ref{corKLexpiGRF} that we can transform the centered, isotropic random field into a field with nonzero expectation by adding the expectation, which is a constant according to Lemma~\ref{lempropalm}.
+To prepare the presentation of the approximation of isotropic GRFs on~$\IS^2$, we rewrite its series expansions, where we use the properties of the spherical harmonic functions and the structure of real-valued random fields.